 CHM112 is a math intensive course that requires a true understanding of the material being taught - memorization alone is not enough.
 CHM112 can be a challenging course, but with sufficient effort success is possible!
 Success in this course requires significant effort from the student.
 You will be expected to understand many complex processes and to master numerous mathematical skills.
 It is EXTREMELY important for you to stay on top of your work.
 Many of the scientific topics that are covered later in the semester build upon those that are learned earlier in the semester - early mastery of those concepts will make it much easier for you to understand later material.
 Successful CHM112 students are those who put in the necessary effort starting at the very beginning of the semester.
 You will want to prepare for and participate in all lectures, and practice what you have learned.
 Make sure to complete all assignments in a timely manner.
 Actively work to learn the material throughout the semester.
 If you find that you are struggling SEEK HELP RIGHT AWAY.
-Use the Starfish Success Net (there is a link in the Brightspace site) to make an appointment to see me - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. (You are also welcome to stop by my office without an appointment if I am available.)
-You can also visit the TAs in the Beaupre Learning Center or the tutors in the AEC.
+Use the Starfish Success Net (there is a link in the Brightspace site) to make an appointment to see me, or just stop by my office to see if I am available - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. You can also visit the TAs in the Beaupre Learning Center or the tutors in the AEC.
 The important thing is that you get help EARLY!

-SCHEDULE\
+SCHEDULE

-\Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
+Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
 If school is closed on an exam day (e.g. snow day), THE EXAM WILL BE HELD ON THE NEXT DAY THAT THE CLASS MEETS.
 If we have not fully covered all of the chapters listed before an exam, only the topics covered in class will be included in the exam.
 More detailed information on the contents of each exam will be provided closer to the exam date.

 Chapter Title Week/Date

-13 Physical Properties of Solutions 1-3
+13 Physical Properties of Solutions 1.2

 14 Chemical Kinetics 1-3

 Exam 1 Chapters: 13 & 14 Thursday Feb.
-10 th
+9 th

 15 Entropy and Gibbs Energy 4-6

-16 Chemical Equilibrium 4-6
+16 Chemical Equilibrium] 4-0

-Exam 2 Chapters: 15 & 16 Tuesday March 8th
+Exam 2 Chapters: 15 & 16 Tuesday March 7th

 17 Acids, Bases, and Salts 7-10

 18 Acid-Base Equilibria and Solubility Equilibria

-Exam 3 Chapters: 17 & first part of 18 Thursday April 7 th
+Exam 3 Chapters: 17 & first part of 18 Thursday April 6 th

 18 Acid-Base Equilibria and Solubility Equilibria 11-13

-19 Electrochemistry 11-13
+19 Electrochemistry 11-15

-Exam 4 Chapters: second part of 18 & 19 Thursday April 28 th
+Exam 4 Chapters: second part of 18 & 19 Thursday April 27 th

-Final Exam: Thursday May 5th 8:00 - 11:00 am
+Final Exam: Tuesday May 9th 11:30am - 1:30pm

-\\ Final exam dates are set by the University and are subject to change
+^{} Final exam dates are set by the University and are subject to change

-Important Spring 2022 Semester Dates:
+Important Spring 2023 Semester Dates:

 - Monday Feb.
-14th last day to drop courses with no transcript designation of "W" - Monday Feb.
-21st President's Day, classes do NOT meet - Monday March 7th Last day to drop classes in ecampus (after this date, a form is required that must be signed by your Academic Dean) - March 14th-20th Spring Break - Tuesday March 22nd Freshmen Mid-Term grades - Monday May 2nd last day of classes - Wednesday May 18th final grades due in ecampus
+13th last day to drop courses with no transcript designation of "W" - Monday Feb.
+20th President's Day, classes do NOT meet - Monday March 6th Last day to drop classes in ecampus (after this date, a form is required that must be signed by your Academic Dean) - March 11th-19th Spring Break - Tuesday March 21st Mid-Term grades (First Year Students) - Monday May 1st last day of classes - Tuesday May 16th final grades due in ecampus